MaterialFusion: High-Quality, Zero-Shot, and Controllable Material Transfer with Diffusion Models: Method

 The IP-Adapter consists of two main components: a pretrained CLIP \cite{radford2021learning} image encoder model, which in our case extracts material-specific features from a material exemplar image, and adapted modules with decoupled cross-attention, which integrate these material features into a pretrained text-to-image diffusion model (SD v1.5 in our case).

 While the IP-Adapter is a promising method for material transfer, it is important to note that it cannot independently achieve successful material transfer to an object.
-As illustrated in Fig. \ref{fig:gar} (fourth column), using the IP-Adapter to add material features to a specific region of the image via masking does not yield the desired outcomes.
-Although the texture of the material is transferred effectively, the details of the objects are lost, causing them to no longer resemble their original forms.
+As shown in Fig.\ref{fig:gar} (fourth column), using the IP-Adapter to add material features to a specific region of the image via masking does not yield the desired outcomes.
+Although the texture of the material is transferred effectively, the object details are lost, causing them to no longer resemble their original forms.
 This loss of object identity is a significant issue.

 \paragraph{Our method, MaterialFusion as a combination of GaR and IP-Adapter.} As mentioned earlier, GaR effectively preserves the details of objects but has limitations in its ability to transfer material.
 Conversely, the IP-Adapter excels in material transfer but does not retain the details of the objects.
 To harness the advantages of both approaches, we have developed a method, which leverages the strengths of both GaR and the IP-Adapter while addressing their individual limitations.